The Cummings Karate Dojo, as a non-profit organisation, aims to provide as many student development opportunities as possible, including:

 Instructor Development Program/Fund

-The dojo offers, where finances permit, its brown belts the ability to complete a First Aid/CPR course with an external provider, and have 50% of it paid for.
+The dojo offers, where finances permit, its brown belts the ability to complete a First Aid/CPR course with an external provider, and have a certain percentage of it paid for.
 Additionally, instructors who meet the criteria of the instructor policy can obtain up to 100% of their First Aid/CPR course in funding.